-From medieval ages to the contemporary era, pianos have become the symbol of music and class.
+From the medieval ages to the contemporary era, pianos have become the symbol of music and class.
 These classical alternatives are responsible largely for representing the luxuriousness of the musical world in the true sense.
 This has given rise to some of the high-end and extraordinary instruments, crafted largely by hands with intricate detailing.

 A number of brands, over the centuries, have come with unrivaled and sophisticated designs, having technologically advanced sound and equal aesthetic value.
 Grand pianos are the life of central concerts and demand a piece that would attract the listener’s full attention.
 This article brought together some of the most expensive pianos with attractive inspiration around the world and brands that have been responsible for bringing these mesmerizing art pieces to the world.